GiantPanda0090/devcor3/m6/scenario3.md

 Because the individual sites within the mine are spread apart and connected wirelessly, they can be integrated into Globomantics one-by-one, reducing migratory risk.
-If a single site fails, the rest of the mine will have connectivity and will continue operating normally.
+If the migration of a single site fails, the rest of the mine will have connectivity and will continue operating normally.
 In terms of time and money, Globomantics will make an upfront investment for a professional-grade product that presumably comes with vendor service support.
-They'll get immediately access to the product, ultimately assisting with their goal of rapid integration.
+They'll get immediate access to the product, ultimately assisting with their goal of rapid integration.
 If you suggested that Globomantics build their own solution, whether by internal or outsourced developers, you should mark this scenario